primer/css/README.md

 ## Releasing

-You can find docs about our release process [here](./RELEASING.md).
+You can find docs about our release process in [RELEASING.md](./RELEASING.md).

 ## Documentation